-Gets the primary clipboard of @widget.
+Gets the primary clipboard of the widget.

-This is a utility function to get the primary clipboard object
+This is a utility function to get the primary clipboard object for the display that widget is using.

-Note that this function always works, even when @widget is not realized yet.
+Note that this function always works, even when widget is not realized yet.

 The base class for all widgets.

-widget lifecycle, layout, states and style.
+It manages the widget lifecycle, layout, states and style.

 GTK uses a height-for-width (and width-for-height) geometry management system.
 Height-for-width means that a widget can change how much vertical space it needs, depending on the amount of horizontal space that it is given (and similar for width-for-height).
 The most common example is a label that reflows to fill up the available width, wraps to fewer lines, and therefore needs less height.